-Here, the paraxial ray tracing system defined by \eqref{eq:ray-equation-reference} and \eqref{eq:ray-equation-paraxial} is numerically implemented using a second-order variant of Runge-Kutta (RK) scheme, known as Heun's method, which provides a good compromise between accuracy and speed \cite{Butcher,Kreyszig}.
-An outline of the Heun's approach for solving the paraxial ray tracing system is given in Algorithm \ref{alg:ray_tracing}.
-In this algorithm, the normalisation steps applied on the wavevector $\bk$ act as a safeguard for improving stability of the algorithm in presence of wavenumber maps with sharp gradients in an open-source toolbox \cite{Ash1362}.
-Our numerical results show that for ray tracing in soft tissues like the breast with refractive index changes between $0.9-1.1$, these normalisation steps do not affect rays' trajectories and can be ignored.
+Here, the paraxial ray tracing system defined by \eqref{eq:ray-equation-reference} and \eqref{eq:ray-equation-paraxial} is numerically implemented using Heun's method, a second-order variant of the Runge-Kutta (RK) scheme that balances computational efficiency and accuracy \cite{Butcher,Kreyszig}.
+An outline of Heun’s approach for solving the paraxial ray tracing equations is provided in Algorithm \ref{alg:ray_tracing}.
+In this implementation, normalization steps are applied to the wavevector $\bk$ as a safeguard to enhance the stability of the algorithm in cases where wavenumber maps exhibit sharp gradients.
+However, numerical experiments show that for soft tissues, such as breast tissue, where refractive index variations are within the range of $0.9$ to $1.1$, the normalization steps have negligible effects on ray trajectories and can thus be omitted if desired.